Display: 6.7 inches (2778 x 1284)

 The iPhone 12 Pro Max lives up to its name in a few key ways.
 You get a much bigger display than the regular iPhone 12 Pro and much longer battery life.
 Personally, I didn’t find that the Max’s larger camera sensor produced much better looking images than what you get from other iPhone 12 models, but it is nice that you get a more powerful zoom.

 It really comes down to whether you want a more compact phone or you really like big screens.
 I fall into the latter camp, but you won’t go wrong with either iPhone 12 Pro model.
-As for the Android competition, the iPhone 12 Pro Max has put them all on notice with generally better cameras and faster performance.
-The Samsung Galaxy S21 Ultra is a great alternative with its more powerful zoom and dynamic 120Hz display, but the iPhone 12 Pro Max is still our top pick overall.
+As for the Android competition, the iPhone 12 Pro Max put them all on notice with generally better cameras and faster performance.
+The Samsung Galaxy S21 Ultra is a great alternative with its more powerful zoom and dynamic 120Hz display, but the iPhone 12 Pro Max is still the superior phone overall.